 At this time, here are the additional precautions we're taking to limit the spread of COVID-19 for individuals utilizing SACASA's services (starting Wednesday, March 18, 2020):

 1. The Country Club location/SACASA's offices are closed through 5/31/20.
 But, we're still here for you!

 2. Advocates: SACASA Advocates will simply be working remotely.
 They'll still be answering the crisis line and, if you want, can do Zoom video chats with you to provide you with support, information, resources, etc.

 If you have a computer or smart phone, we can use Zoom video conferencing for your appointment.
 Here are instructions for How to Use Zoom_When You're Invited to a Meeting

 3. Therapists: SACASA therapists can still hold your regularly scheduled individual therapy appointments, they'll just be done over the telephone or via Zoom video chat if you want and are able.
 This way, you can limit any additional exposure to COVID-19 and still have your important therapy services.

-4. Therapy Groups: We've cancelled all groups at SACASA and CODAC for right now.
-But, if you need some extra support from a therapist, please call us and we'll try to set up a telephone call or video chat (primarily for existing SACASA therapy clients).
+In-person groups at SACASA and CODAC are still cancelled for right now.
+If you need some extra support from a therapist, please call us and we'll try to set up a telephone call or video chat (primarily for existing SACASA therapy clients).
 Feel free to reach out to your therapist or a SACASA Advocate via the crisis hotline.